inforion/kopycat/README.md

     kc.start()  # run Kopycat emulation
     ```

 1. Now you can print something in `/dev/ttys004` and will see echo.
-This echo sends back by internal firmare of STM32F042.
-If emulation isn't running there is no echo in the console.
+This echo is sent back by internal firmare of STM32F042.
+If emulation isn't running, there is no echo in the console.

-1. To stop emulation in Kopycat console print and press enter
+1. To stop emulation in Kopycat console print and press enter:

     ```python
     kc.halt()
     ```

-`kc` - is special proxy object to make visible all methods of Kopycat class from Java in Python interpreter using **jep** library.
+`kc` - is a special proxy object to make visible all methods of Kopycat class from Java in Python interpreter using **jep** library.
 You can see all available methods of **kc** object in sources of `Kopycat` class.

 ### Run prebuild Kopycat core and module of virtual ARM on ARM1176JZS core